HLSS150 Introduction to Homeland Security (3 semester hours)

 HLSS499 Independent Study In Homeland Security (3 semester hours)

 This course gives students an opportunity to pursue an independent research project or examine a specific area of study under the mentorship of a single professor.
 The course is open to upper division students only.
 Participation is at the discretion of the faculty member and must be approved by the Program Director or Dean.
 The course will typically involve a major research paper (20-30 pages).
 Students will submit a proposal prior to the start of the course.
 To be eligible for an independent study, students must be enrolled in a bachelors degree program, must have completed 24 hours at APUS toward their current degree program, and should have already contacted a professor and gained approval for the independent study topic.
-Once these conditions are met the student should contact his/her academic advisor.
+Once these conditions are met the student should contact their academic advisor.
 Once the course is open the student must complete an official online registration for the course.